magisterquis/minimalirc/README.md

 Contrived Example
 -------------
-The below is a contrived example in contrivedExample.go which builds and runs quite nicely (after `package _main` is changed to `package main`.)
+The below is a contrived example in contrivedExample.go.rea which builds and runs quite nicely.

 ```go
 package main